 Smarter.SEO… powered by Qlik

-Smarter.SEO is one of Differentia Consulting’s family of Smarter.BI Dashboards that provides those responsible for digital transformation with quick and simple access to a powerful range of information about your businesses most vital assets.
+Smarter.SEO is one of Differentia Consulting’s family of Smarter.BI Solutions that provides those responsible for digital transformation and agentic commerce with quick and simple access to a powerful range of information about your businesses most vital assets to discover converse and transact Agentically.

 What role does Google play in Smarter.SEO?